jnduli/blog_jnduli.co.ke/content/drafts/partial_for_classes.rst

 :status: draft

-Partial sets up frozen arguments to functions.
-For example:
+Partial will create another function with some of the parameters frozen to another value, for example:

 .. code-block:: python